 Microchip your puppy

-It is now illegal in the UK not to microchip your dog, and with good reason.
+, and with good reason.
 Since 2014, microchipping has been the primary way that lost dogs have been reunited with their owners.
 In 2017, almost 7,000 dogs were returned to owners because of microchips.
 The process is quick, painless and there are numerous trusts which offer the service for free.
 Remember, it is your responsibility to keep your dog’s microchip information up-to-date.
 Of all microchipped strays who could not be reunited with their owners in 2017, 69% had out of date contact information on their chip.

 Socialise your puppy and walk them several times per day